 - Forestry Workers

-We are currently investigating situations where frequent users of Roundup were diagnosed with non-alcoholic fatty-liver disease or non-Hodgkin’s lymphoma, which may include: multiple myeloma, B-cell lymphoma, lymphocytic lymphoma, or hairy-cell leukemia.
+We are currently investigating situations where frequent users of RoundUp were diagnosed non-Hodgkin’s lymphoma, which may include: multiple myeloma, diffuse B-cell lymphoma, lymphocytic lymphoma, follicullar/hairy-cell leukemia, chronic lymphocytic leukemia (CLL), mantle-cell, cutaneous T-cell, and small lymphocytic lymphoma (SLL).

-If you or someone you know developed one of these diseases after frequent exposure to Roundup contact us online or call us at 1-866-252-3535.
+If you or someone you know has been diagnosed with any form of non-Hodgkin’s lymphoma after frequent exposure to Roundup contact us online or call us at 1-866-252-3535.

 Products Containing Glyphosate: